Horse Stance in Kenpo Karate

 Mastering the Horse Stance in Kenpo Karate

-To perform the horse stance correctly and maximize its benefits, follow these step-by-step instructions:
+To perform this stance correctly and maximize its benefits, follow these step-by-step instructions:

 Horse Stance Step-by-Step Guide